mm80843/T3.5/docs/Benef/PBN__Benef_995.md

 ## Articles mentionning this Benefit

 * [First confirmed detection of SARS-CoV-2 in untreated wastewater in Australia: A proof of concept for the wastewater surveillance of COVID-19 in the community](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_205.md)

+## Name of the Benefit

+Improves the efficiency of concentrating and recovering SARS-CoV-2 from wastewater, increasing detection capabilities